Quotient Categories and Phases: Dagger Categories

 \begin{example} $\Hilb$ is a dagger category with dagger biproducts, with the global phases $e^{i \theta}$ being precisely its unitary scalars.
 Thanks to this $\HilbP$ has finite phased dagger biproducts. \end{example}

 We now desire versions of our results on $\plusI{-}$ for dagger categories.
-However, a problem arises from the fact that the canonical (non-unique) isomorphisms from Lemma~\ref{lem:isoms} or distributivity~\eqref{eq:distrib-isomorphism} need not be unitary.
+However, a problem arises from the fact that the canonical (non-unique) isomorphisms from Lemma~\ref{lem:isoms} or distributivity~\eqref{eq:distrib-isomorphism} need not be unitary as canonical isomorphisms in a dagger category should be.

 \begin{example} Let $S$ be a commutative semi-ring with an involution $s \mapsto s^{\dagger}$.
 Write $\MatS$ for the dagger symmetric monoidal category with natural numbers as objects, and morphisms $M \colon n \to m$ being $S$-valued matrices, with $M^{\dagger}_{i,j} := (M_{j,i})^{\dagger}$ and $M \otimes N$ the Kronecker product of matrices.
 Then $\MatS$ has distributive dagger biproducts $n \biprod m := n + m$.
 Take as global phases $\mathbb{P}$ all $u \in S$ which are unitary, i.e.~$u^{\dagger} \cdot u = 1$.